Imunhatep/gotpl-yaml-linter/README.md

-### Command-line Flags

-- `-path`: Specify the path for listing files (default is current directory).
-- `-filter`: Define the pattern for matching in directories (default is "*.yaml").
-- `-fmt`: Format files in place if set to true.
+# GO template linting for Yaml (Helm) files

-The program will list files based on the provided criteria and format them if specified.
+This tool will list files based on the provided criteria and format them if specified with options.

 ## How to Run
-Linter tool supports to commands: lint and format
+Linter tool supports to commands:
+ - lint
+ - format

 ```bash
 gotpl-yaml-linter help